Rjrtgarcia/ConsultEaseFinal/docs/user_manual.md

    - Select "System Maintenance" from the admin menu
    - Click "Backup Database"
    - Choose a location to save the backup file
+   - The system supports both PostgreSQL and SQLite database formats
+   - For PostgreSQL (default), the backup will be saved as a .sql file
+   - Regular backups are recommended to prevent data loss

 2. **Restore Database**:
    - Select "System Maintenance" from the admin menu
    - Click "Restore Database"
    - Select a previously created backup file
+   - Confirm the restore operation (this will overwrite the current database)
+   - The system will automatically restart after the restore is complete
+   - Note: Always create a backup before performing a restore

 3. **System Logs**:
    - Select "System Maintenance" from the admin menu
    - Click "View Logs" to see system activity
    - Use filters to narrow down the log entries
+   - You can clear logs if they become too large
+   - Log files are also stored in the application directory for advanced troubleshooting

 4. **System Settings**:
    - Select "System Settings" from the admin menu
    - Configure MQTT settings, database connection, and other parameters
+   - Changes to system settings require a restart to take effect
+   - Default settings are optimized for most deployments

 ---